 T.K.
-Lawless Singletrack is a 10.4 mile lightly trafficked loop trail located near Vandalia, MI and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from April until October.
+Lawless Singletrack is a 8.7 mile lightly trafficked loop trail located near Vandalia, MI that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible from April until October.

 Technically fast.
 One of my favorites.
 Good for single speed.

 This trail will become one of my local favorites.
 A good hike with plenty of variation in the walk.
 Look forward to biking the trails in the spring.

 Pretty good trail through the woods.
 The biggest challenge is the length ... no real difficult obstacles to overcome other than some roots and some hills.
 Great beginner trail especially if you are trying to build up some endurance!
 I rode the full 10 miles on a hot & humid day ... the heat and some mud spots from a rain storm the night before made it a bigger challenge than what I imagine it would typically be.
 Trail has a first stage of 6 miles and then a second stage of 4 additional miles.
 I enjoyed the final 4 miles better than the first 6, so if and when I go back then I'd most likely ride the final 4 mile stage twice.